 Earning a graduate degree doesn't have to cost you time away from your other responsibilities.
-Northwestern College's online Masters in Teacher Leadership means you can take classes and complete your coursework whenever it's most convenient for you.
+Northwestern College's online Masters in Teacher Leadership means you can log into class each week to complete your coursework, whenever it's most convenient for you.

 Take one online 8-week class at a time, completing two classes each semester, and you'll finish your M.Ed. in 2 years or less and be eligible for financial aid.

 Trends and Issues in 21st Century Education (3 credits)